J0n-b0/This-Shortcut-Thing/README.md

 # This-Shortcut-Thing
-A fork of the abandoned [That-Shortcut-Thingy](https://github.com/SUOlivia/That-Shortcut-Thingy), adding back functionality and new features.
+A fork of the abandoned [That-Shortcut-Thingy](https://github.com/SUOlivia/That-Shortcut-Thingy), fixing stuff.

 Boot Firms with a CIA shortcut